Council uses closed circuit television (CCTV) cameras within the Bundaberg CBD and surrounding region to:

-Access to Council's CCTV system is in accordance with the Information Privacy Act 2009.
-System access and recordings are available only to authorised persons of Council and the Queensland Police Service.
+Access to Council's CCTV system is in accordance with the Information Privacy Act 2009 and Council's CCTV Procedure.
+System access and recordings are available only to authorised persons of Council and Queensland Police Service.

-Recordings are stored digitally and are recorded over or erased after approximately 30 calendar days.
+Recordings are stored digitally for 30 calendar days and are recorded over or erased after this time.

 If you are party in legal proceedings, there may be other avenues to request the footage.
 For more information visit the Department of Justice and Attorney General.